vinirossa/software-engineering/design-patterns.md

 ###  Singleton

-A class of which only a single instance can exist.
+A class of which only a single instance can exist and that provides.

 All singletons have a private constructor (`createInstance`), a public access method (`getInstance`) and a static attribute (`instance`).